Abortion in Denmark: History

-Abortion in Denmark was fully legalized on 1 October 1973, allowing abortion to be done electively if a woman's pregnancy has not exceeded its 12th week.
-The reform marked a crucial step towards recognizing women's right to make choices about their own bodies.
-The decriminalization not only ensured access to safe abortion procedures but also aligned Denmark with evolving international standards on reproductive rights.The 1973 law is still valid (but modified) today and nullifies the 1970 law.
+Abortion in Denmark was fully legalized on 1 October 1973, allowing abortion to be done electively if a woman's pregnancy had not exceeded its 12th week.
+Parental consent was required for minors below the age of 18, except in special circumstances.
+Exceptions were permitted for abortions after 12 weeks if the woman's life or health were in danger, or if certain other circumstances were proven, such as poor socioeconomic condition of the woman; risk of birth defects in the baby; the pregnancy being the result of rape; or of mental health risk to the mother.
+This reform marked a crucial step towards recognizing women's right to make choices about their own bodies.
+Decriminalization not only ensured access to safe abortion procedures but also aligned Denmark with evolving international standards on reproductive rights.

 As of 2013, the abortion rate was 12.1 abortions per 1000 women aged 15–49 years, which is below average for the Nordic countries (Denmark, Finland, Iceland, Norway and Sweden).
 The vast majority of Danes support access to legal abortions.
 In 2007, polls found that 95% supported the right.

+On 1 June 2025 the elective period was expanded up to the 18th week of pregnancy, and the age at which parental consent was no longer required was adjusted from 18 down to 15.
+This change was agreed politically on 3 May 2024; formally proposed (as 3 related laws) on 30 January 2025; and passed its final parliament vote on 24 April 2025.

 Abortion rights of minors

-Danish law generally permits children to consent to medical procedures from the age of 15, but not in the case of abortions prior to June 2025 where parental consent was required until the age of 18.
+Danish law generally permits children to consent to medical procedures from the age of 15.
+This was not the case for abortion however until June 2025, prior to which parental consent was required until the age of 18.

 A minor may petition the government to grant an abortion without parental consent, or (in special cases) even without informing the parents.
 Such requests number about 20 to 40 per year and are usually granted, though in 2014, one child was refused both parental consent and government exemption and forced to carry her pregnancy to term.

 Already in 2003, the Green Left party proposed lowering the age at which an abortion can be had without parental consent to 15, in line with the general Danish age of medical autonomy, but despite securing support from a parliamentary majority, the law remained unchanged at the time.
 In 2023, the Danish government announced new plans to finally change the law.
 Children under the age of 15 would still need parental consent.